We have all heard that laughter is the best medicine, but have you ever wondered why? This is what a good laugh can do for your life.

 Improves Physical Health

 Laughter has a myriad of good effects on your physical health.
-These include improved blood flow, lowered blood sugar levels, a stronger immune system, muscle relaxation, better sleep, and so much more.
-It is the natural medicine for our bodies and you can never get too much.
+The long-term health benefits include improved blood flow, lowered blood sugar levels, a stronger immune system, muscle relaxation, better sleep, and so much more.
+It is a natural medicine for our bodies and you can never get too much.

 Increases Relationship Strength

 Laughing with loved ones or friends can increase the strength of your bond and relationship.
-It creates good memories together, making you more likely to want to spend time with them again and more likely to trust them.
+Social laughter creates good memories together, making you more likely to want to spend time with them again and more likely to trust them.

 Helps You Make Friends

 A positive and laughing person draws in others.
 Think about it, are you more likely to want to participate in a conversation where people are laughing or one where they are complaining?
-Laughter exhibits the fact that you can be a jovial, positive person, and people want to be with someone like that.
+Laughter exhibits the fact that you can be a jovial, positive person, with a good sense of humor, and people want to be with someone like that.

 Laughter truly can improve your mental health as well as your physical health in so many ways.
 It is important for social relationships and your general well-being.